Program OverviewPrinter Friendly

 - Interprofessional student liaisons are part of your learning as you assist your fellow peers (for example, Police Foundations, Pre-service Fire and Paramedic students) in the attainment of their fitness assessment goals.

-- Annually, the Fitness and Health Promotion program coordinator attends the annual Ontario Fitness and Health Promotion Coordinators' Meeting at which health and fitness experts discuss a variety of topics including program changes, textbooks and resources, certifications, career paths, Ministry of Education guidelines and changes, and more.
+- Annually, the Fitness and Health Promotion program coordinator attends the annual Ontario Fitness and Health Promotion Coordinators' Meeting, at which health and fitness experts discuss a variety of topics including program changes, textbooks, resources, certifications, career paths, Ministry of Education guidelines and changes and more.
 The purpose is to ensure you receive the highest quality of education.